Updated 2019 05 02, to add links to related articles.

-The legal industry saturated the market and is limited only by the capability of potential legal clients to pay for legal services.
+The legal industry saturated the divorce industry sector of its market and is limited only by the capability of potential legal clients to pay for legal services.
 Although until not all that long ago the legal profession was a growth industry and primarily divorce and related litigation still is a fertile and lucrative feeding ground for established members of the legal profession, new, young lawyers entering the market find that the road to success is a steep one to climb, that the going is hard, and that it is becoming increasingly more difficult to succeed with recovering even their initial capital outlay and the debts they incurred to be able to set out on the road to the more and more elusive pot of gold at the end of the rainbow.

 On 04/11/2010 1:18 PM, …Jeanine (LNG-CON) wrote:

 I am reaching out to you on behalf of LexisNexis Martindale-Hubbell regarding the following page: https://fathersforlife.org/fatherhood/paternity_fraud_compensation.htm

 LexisNexis has free educational resources to share with your school.
 We would like to provide you with a link so that your students can access this information.

 Does this seem like something you would be interested in, or would you be able to put me in touch with someone that is responsible for adding resources and updates to the site?

 I look forward to hearing back from you!